ARTICLE

 The prowess of the mind is the highest good.
 Wisdom can be accumulated by the gleeful activity of play.
 What better way to train the mind than in joyful competition?
 A play for the stars…a battle of the wits.

-It's another two-players version, for competing and battling for the stars.
-It's played on the same Celestial Field board although it is about taking spaces away.
-The player who fills more areas and solves more cards has a higher score and wins.
-A player can also win if didn't lose during the game (that is, that was able to make a move according to the rules, not being trapped).
+This is another two-players version, for competing and battling for the stars.
+Played on the same Celestial Field board, the goal is taking spaces away: the player who fills more areas and solves more cards reaches a higher score and wins.
+A player can also win if is always able to make a move and is not trapped because of following the rules.

-Both players also compete for the areas next to major cards: if minor ones are emplaced in there (in that case they're called Guards), the major ones cannot be placed in there, so they remain unsolved and players don't score!
+Both players also compete for areas next to major cards: if minor ones are emplaced in there, they become Guards and the major ones cannot take their places away.
+But in these cases the majors remain unsolved and players don't score.

 More curiosities

-Other rules and options add more variances to the game.
-For instance, in the solitaire version, The Fool can only be solved if emplaced in Da'at space although absorbs several minor ones because has a value of 40!
-This card can also be played as a late-game bonus.
+Other rules and options add more variations to the game.
+For example, in the solitaire version, The Fool can only be solved if emplaced in Da'at space although it absorbs several minor ones because has a value of 40!
+The card can also be played as a late-game bonus.

 Malkut's spirit - Sefirot's Tarot